How to Query Data to Excel

 Query Builder allows you to query data from multiple tables (objects) from a data source.
 For this, the objects must have a relation between them in the data source — a foreign key.
 You can select columns not just from the object that is currently selected in the Object list, but also from all the objects, to which the current object has foreign keys.

-Thus, if you want to select data from more than one table, you should select a table that is lower in the hierarchy in the Object list.
+Thus, if you want to select data from more than one object, you should select an object that is lower in the hierarchy in the Object list.
 For example, if you need to get product information with prices from Salesforce, you will need to select the PricebookEntry object in the Object list, not Product.

-When you select data from multiple tables, Skyvia Query Add-in automatically joins these tables by the corresponding foreign keys.
+When you select data from multiple objects, Skyvia Query Add-in automatically joins these objects by the corresponding foreign keys.

-Note that the groups correspond to the foreign keys/relations, not to the tables.
-If a table has multiple foreign keys to the same table, the latter one will be present in the list multiple times, with names including the corresponding foreign key names.
-Thus, you can explicitly choose by which foreign key the tables are joined.
+Note that the groups correspond to the foreign keys/relations, not to the objects.
+If an object has multiple foreign keys to the same object, the latter one will be present in the list multiple times, with names including the corresponding foreign key names.
+Thus, you can explicitly choose by which foreign key the objects are joined.

 Grouping and Aggregating Data